 This study consists of two seasons of HF radar deployments in the Beaufort Sea and one year in Cook Inlet.
-In the Beaufort Sea we will deploy HF radar surface current mappers at two sites from June to October in 2005 and 2006.
-In October 2006, we will transport the two HF radar units to Cook Inlet where they will be deployed until November 2007.
-We will collect analyze, disseminate over the Internet, and archive surface current vector measurements.
-In the Beaufort Sea, data will be collected over a distance approximately 10-50 km from shore with a resolution of approximately 250 m to 3 km and will be used to resolve circulation patterns landward (inside) and seaward (outside) of any barrier islands (Figure 1).
-In Cook Inlet we will obtain quality controlled surface current vector measurements over a radial distance that is approximately 50-80 km from shore with a resolution of 1-3 km.
+In the Beaufort Sea we have completed collection of HF radar surface current measurements between August and October in both 2005 and 2006.
+In November 2006, we moved the Beaufort Sea installations to lower Cook Inlet where they will be operating until November 2007.
+We have and continue to collect, analyze, disseminate over the Internet, and archive surface current vector measurements from these areas.
+In the Beaufort Sea, data were collected offshore from between 10-50 km (depending upon frequency) with a resolution of approximately 250 m to 3 km.
+These data are being used to resolve circulation patterns landward (inside) and seaward (outside) of any barrier islands (Figure 1).
+In Cook Inlet we are obtaining surface current vector measurements over a radial distance of 70 km from shore with a resolution of 1-3 km.

-Scientific and technical personnel involved with the project from the University of Alaska Fairbanks (David Musgrave, Project Manager; Tom Weingartner, Oceanographer; Hank Statscewich, Technician; Rachel Potter, Deputy Program Manager; and Tony D'Aoust; Technician) and CODAR Ocean Sensors (Don Barrick, Brenda Lipa and Pete Lilleboe) are uniquely qualified and capable of fulfilling the goals and objectives of this study.
-Barrick, Lipa and Lilleboe are the founders of CODAR Ocean Sensors, the leader in HF ocean remote sensing radars.
-They are the pioneers who discovered and first applied HF radar to the mapping of ocean surface currents and wave monitoring, beginning 40 years ago.
-These individuals have over one hundred open-literature papers and hold ten patents on the subject of HF radar measurements.
-Musgrave, Statscewich, and D'Aoust will be responsible for the deployment of the HF radars.
-They have deployed HF radar systems for surface current mapping in Alaska since December 2002, as part of the Sea-Air-Land-Modeling-and-Observing Network (SALMON) Project under funding from NASA, NOAA, MMS, and the Prince William Sound Regional Citizens Advisory Council.
-Lastly, Potter will be involved in web design, real-time data acquisition and display, physical oceanographic data programming and analysis.
+Scientific and technical personnel involved with the project from the University of Alaska Fairbanks (David Musgrave, Project Manager; Tom Weingartner, Oceanographer; Hank Statscewich, Technician; Rachel Potter, Deputy Program Manager; Tony D'Aoust and Andrew Bray; Technicians) and CODAR Ocean Sensors (Don Barrick, Brenda Lipa and Pete Lilleboe).
+Barrick, Lipa and Lilleboe, the founders of CODAR Ocean Sensors, are leaders in HF ocean remote sensing radars and pioneered the development and application of HF radars for mapping of ocean surface currents.
+Musgrave, Statscewich, Bray and D'Aoust are responsible for the deployment of the HF radars.
+Potter is responsible for the project web site, real-time data acquisition and display, physical oceanographic data programming and analysis.
+Weingartner will assist in data analysis, interpretation and comparison with moored in-situ measurements.